United States Medical Center for Federal Prisoners

-The United States Medical Center for Federal Prisoners (MCFP Springfield) is a United States federal prison in Springfield, Missouri which provides medical, mental health, and dental services to male offenders.
+The United States Medical Center for Federal Prisoners (MCFP Springfield) is a United States federal prison in Springfield, Missouri, for male offenders.
 It is operated by the Federal Bureau of Prisons, a division of the United States Department of Justice.

 History

-During the Great Depression, the people of Springfield, Missouri offered 620 acre of land to the federal government to build the prison.
+During the Great Depression, the city of Springfield, Missouri, offered 620 acre of land to the federal government to build the prison, under the direction of business leaser and Chamber of Commerce president John T. Woodruff.
 Congress authorized the building of the prison in 1930.
 The prison opened in 1933 as the "United States Hospital for Defective Delinquents", under superintendent Marion R. King.
 The land surrounding the prison was used by the prisoners for farming until 1966.
 In 1977, the federal government returned some of the original 620 acres to the city.
 Prison riots occurred in 1941, 1944 and 1959.

 Several political prisoners and spies arrested during World War II were held at MCFP Springfield for medical treatment.
 Anastasy Vonsyatsky served 3 years of a 5-year sentence there for conspiring to aid Hitler's Germany in violation of the Espionage Act before being released in 1946.
 Robert Henry Best and Herbert John Burgman, who were sentenced to life in prison for treason in 1948 and 1949 for making propaganda broadcasts for the Nazis, served their sentences at this prison.
 Best died at MCFP Springfield in 1952, Burgman in 1953.

-Several high-profile Mafia Bosses received medical treatment at MCFP Springfield, including Joseph Bonanno of the Bonanno crime family, Vito Genovese and Vincent Gigante of the Genovese crime family and John Gotti of the Gambino crime family.
+Several high-profile Mafia bosses received medical treatment at MCFP Springfield, including Joseph Bonanno of the Bonanno crime family, Vito Genovese and Vincent Gigante of the Genovese crime family and John Gotti of the Gambino crime family.
 Genovese died at MCFP Springfield in 1969, Gotti in 2002, and Gigante in 2005.
 Other notable inmates held at MCFP Springfield for treatment include Robert Stroud, known as the "Birdman of Alcatraz" who died there in 1963, racecar driver Randy Lanier, drug trafficker Michael Riconosciuto, and "The Toxic Pharmacist" Robert Courtney.
-Terrorists Omar Abdel Rahman and Jose Padilla were also held there for brief periods.
+Terrorists Omar Abdel Rahman and José Padilla were also held there for brief periods.

 Notable incidents

 On January 26, 2010, inmate Victor Castro-Rodriguez, 51, was found dead on the floor of his cell.
 Castro-Rodriguez originally was convicted of assault and resisting arrest in the U.S. District Court of Southern Florida and was being held at the MCFP because of a mental illness.
-MCFP inmates Wesley Paul Coonce, Jr., 34, and Charles Michael Hall, 43, were charged in connection with his death and on May 7, 2014, were convicted of one count of first-degree murder.
+MCFP inmates Wesley Paul Coonce Jr., 34, and Charles Michael Hall, 43, were charged in connection with his death and on May 7, 2014, were convicted of one count of first-degree murder.
 Coonce was also found guilty of one count of murder by an inmate serving a life sentence.
 Both were sentenced to death on June 2, 2014.